probablykasper/vidl/README.md

 # Dev Instructions

 ### Installation
-1. Install Python (3.7 is recommended)
+1. Install Python.
+You may want to install it using [pyenv](https://github.com/pyenv/pyenv) in order to manage Python versions (If Poetry doesn't detect the right version, you can fix it with pyenv).
 2. Install [ffmpeg and ffprobe](https://www.ffmpeg.org/)
 3. Install [Poetry](https://poetry.eustace.io)
 4. Run `poetry install` to install Python package dependencies.
 5. If you're not on macOS or Windows, you need to specify where vidl will download files to in your vidl config file.
 Run `vidl --config-path` to see where the config file is.
-6. You may want to install [pyenv](https://github.com/pyenv/pyenv) to manage Python versions (Otherwise Poetry might not use the right one).

 I recommend running `poetry config settings.virtualenvs.in-project true`.
 This command makes Poetry create your Python virtual environment inside the project folder, so you'll be able to easily delete it.
 Additionally, it lets VSCode's Python extension detect the virtual environment if you set the `python.pythonPath` setting to `${workspaceFolder}/.venv/bin/python` in your workspace (or global) settings.